palmerlarson/IndieProject/timeLog.md

 ### 2/17/22
 * Edited User stories to identify MVP stories for focused development
-* Will now be updating timelog.m to document ALL courses work_
+* Will now be updating timelog.md to document ALL courses work_

 ### 2/20/22
 * Week 5 exercise completed.
 Practice with OneToMany and ManyToMany in hibernate.